Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Results and Discussions

 \section{Results and Discussions}

-Unless otherwise stated, the Fermi energy $E_F$ is used as the unit of energy, and all lengths are measured in units of the inverse of the Fermi wave vector $k_F$=$\sqrt{2mE_F}/\hbar$.
-The normal-metal and superconductor thicknesses are set to fixed values $k_FL_{N}$=70 and $k_FL_{S}$=50, respectively.
-The Debye cutoff energy is taken as a fixed value $\omega_{D}/E_F$=0.1.
+In this section we present and discuss the results obtained by solving numerically the BdG equation (\ref{BdG}).
+All lengths and the exchange field strengths are measured in units of the inverse Fermi wave vector $k_F$ and the Fermi energy $E_F$, respectively.
+The superconducting coherence length and the Debye cutoff energy are taken as $k_F\xi_S$=100 and $\omega_{D}/E_F$=0.1, respectively.
+The $N$ layer thickness is assumed to be $k_FL_{N}$=70 and all interfaces in the system are fully transparent.

-In Fig.~\ref{Fig.2}, we show the detailed dependence of the induced magnetic moments $M_x$ and $M_z$ inside the superconducting region on the exchange field $h_1/E_F$ and thickness $k_FL_1$ for parallel and perpendicular orientations of the exchange fields.
-One can see that the magnetic moment $M_x$ disappears completely for parallel orientation ($\theta$=0).
-However, in the perpendicular case ($\theta$=0.5$\pi$) the magnetic moment $M_x$ is an oscillating sign-changing function of parameters $h_1/E_F$.
-This means that the direction of the magnetic moment $M_x$ could be reversed by increasing the exchange field $h_1/E_F$.
-It is also found that in the above two cases $M_z$ varies irregularly and its amplitude is usually much small.
-On the other hand, if one fixes the strength of exchange field $h_1/E_F$ and changes the thickness $k_FL_1$, the induced magnetic moment could display the same behavior.
-Since the exchange field $h_1/E_F$ is hardly variable in the experiment, one may hope to observe the oscillations of $M_x$ performing measurements on samples with different thickness $k_FL_1$.
+In figure~\ref{Fig.2} we show the detailed dependence of the effective magnetic moments $M^N_x$ and $M^N_z$ inside the $N$ region on the exchange field $h_1$ and the thickness $L_1$.
+It is clear see that $M^N_x$ does not exist in the parallel configuration ($\theta$=0), but it displays an oscillating sign-changing behavior upon increasing $h_1$ or $L_1$ in the perpendicular configuration ($\theta$=0.5$\pi$).
+This indicates that the direction of $M^N_x$ can be reversed by varying the strength of $h_1$ or $L_1$.
+By contrast, $M^N_z$ changes irregularly and its magnitude is usually very small in the above two cases.
+Since the exchange field $h_1$ is hardly variable in the experiment, one may hope to observe the oscillations of $M^N_x$ performing measurements on samples with the different thickness $L_1$.
+It needs to emphasize that in figure~\ref{Fig.2} (and figure~\ref{Fig.8} depicted below) the intervals between data points have been taken to be large enough for the sake of beauty.
+In fact, there are other small oscillation peaks in the interval, which may be ascribed to other mechanisms.
+For simplicity, we ignore these additional oscillation peaks.